Electronic waste (e-waste) contains valuable resources we can reuse, as well as hazardous materials that are bad for the environment.

 To find your nearest participating store, visit Planet Ark - Recycling Near You

-Household Batteries can be taken to Council's Community Recycling Stations for free recycling.
+Household batteries can be taken to Council's Community Recycling Stations and select Aldi stores for free recycling.
 Household quantities only.

 Car batteries and other batteries can be dropped off at the Resource Recovery Centre for free recycling.

 E-waste is accepted in the Hard Waste and Recycling Collection Service.